dmueller39/conduct-create/examples/sample-gratitude/data.md

 Each day, you will be prompted to express gratitude for a different subject.

-Your entries will remain private on your device.
-You can choose to share them with others.

 You will fill in two prompts each day.
 The first prompt introduces the subject.
 Today's first prompt is on the next page.

 A home gives shelter.
 What are some things that your home does for you?